Best RV Toilet Reviews (Flush with Ease in 2018!)

 - It features an elongated bowl with a deep ceramic bowl.

 - An ergonomic foot pedal enhances hygiene with a hands-free flushing model.
 It also promotes efficient use of water because you first press it partially to add water to the bowl and compress it all the way down to flush.

 - The 360-degree rim wash gives it an even cleaner rinse.

 - It is also available in bone and white color options.

-However, the differences between the two models are barely noticeable which makes either a worthwhile investment for your RV bathroom.
+However, the differences between the two models are barely noticeable which makes either a worthwhile investment for your RV bathroom or detachable.